 |REA School||ED||ED2 after 1/1*||REA||EA||EA Public||Rolling Public||RD|

 Confusing?
 Yes!
-But the big take-away is that if you run across a school that has an REA option in which you are interested and where you would like to apply early, be sure to check the rules of the individual school.
-Of all the application options out there, it is the only one that means different things to different schools.
+But the big take-away is that if you run across a school that has a Restrictive Early Action option in which you are interested and where you would like to apply early, be sure to check the rules of the individual school.
+To conclude, of all the application options out there, it is the only one that means different things to different schools.